Nihlus/Crystite/Crystite/README.md

 ### systemd-sysusers and SSSD
-If you use the Debian package, a sysusers.d file is installed that specifies the presence of a neosvr user.
+If you use the Debian package, a sysusers.d file is installed that specifies the presence of a crystite user.
 This can sometimes conflict with or override users defined externally, such as via LDAP.

 In order to avoid problems with this, ensure that `systemd-sysusers` runs